haratzouvara/document_image_binarization/attention_Ushape/README.md

 ## Document Image Binarization using a Deep Learning Neural Network

 Tensorflow implementation of a U-shape architecture based on U-net architecture.
-The model includes an attention mechanism inspired by 'CBAM' attention mechanism
+The model includes an attention mechanism inspired by CBAM attention mechanism

 <p float="left">
 <img   src="images/attention_diagram.png"  width="500" >